andreas-prouza/ibm-i-build/docs/pages/gnu_make.md

 ### Preperation
 Since the ```gmake all``` checks if a source has been changed since last build, gmake would compile all sources on very first run.

-If you don't want to build all from scretch and only wants to build new changed sources from now, you can use the following:
+If you don't want to build all from scretch and only wants to build new changed sources from now, you can use the following commands<br/>
+This should be possilbe if dyou have finished the [preperation topic](integration_in_your_ide.md#prerequisites).
 ```sh
 gmake init # to create all necessary directories for build
 gmake all --touch --directory=/home/prouza/myproject/build --makefile=/home/prouza/myproject/makefile